 Shorter trees like Tart Cherry, Pawpaw, Fruit trees on Semi-Dwarf Rootstock, Wild Plum

-Topping off the wood chips and adding compost is helpful the first few years, but eventually the plants will increase soil fertility on their own, and the leaves from your trees will provide a source for mulch.
+Weeding, topping off the wood chips and adding small amounts of compost is helpful the first few years, but eventually the plants will increase soil fertility on their own, and the leaves from your trees will provide a source for mulch.

 Be Patient – especially with your trees!